nemanjakojic/docker-containers-demo/README.txt

  PREREQUISITES: docker, docker-compose
  (The setup has been tested on Ubuntu 20.04.)

- Run 'sudo docker-compose up -d' command to build, deploy and run the containers.
+ * Run 'sudo docker-compose up -d' command to build, deploy and run the containers.
+   IMPORTANT: make sure this command is run from within the directory that contains the 'docker-compose.yml' file.

    NOTE: The script that initializes the database schema will wait until
          the SQL Server instance is ready (up and running).
          If, for any reason, this script fails to initialize the database automatically, please run 'sudo docker-compose up -d' again.

 ---------------------------------------------------------------------
 Instructions for Testing the Solution